Session 1: Your First Interactive Web Page

 - Click Start Coding (no sign-up required!)

-- You’ll see 3 panels: HTML, CSS, and JS
+- You will see 3 panels: HTML, CSS, and JS

 HTML is like the skeleton of a web page.
 It defines what elements exist.